sympy/sympy/doc/src/modules/solvers/diophantine.rst

 >>> diophantine(a**2 + b**2 + c**2 + d**2 + e**2 + f**2 - 112)
 set([(-10, -3, 0, 1, 1, 1)])

-If you want to get a more thorough idea about the the Diophantine module please refer to the following blog.
+If you want to get a more thorough understanding of the Diophantine module please refer to the following blog.

 http://thilinaatsympy.wordpress.com/